-All employers have regulatory responsibilities, such as the ‘Health and Safety at Work Act’ and care standards that require staff to have undertaken training to meet these requirements.
+All employers have regulatory responsibilities, such as the ‘Health and Safety at Work Act’ and care standards with which they must comply.
+To meet these obligations staff must be provided with training that equips them with the necessary knowledge and skills to support a healthy safe work environment.
 Regulators and insurers will expect to see that staff have completed the training and are applying their knowledge and skills in their work.

 Terms you might see in your workplace:

-Mandatory training – learning deemed essential for safe and efficient service delivery and personal safety, which reduces organisational risks and complies with local policies and/or government guidelines.
+Mandatory training – learning deemed essential for safe and efficient service delivery and personal safety.
+This training is intended to reduce organisational risks and comply with local policies and/or government guidelines.
 It may also include statutory training.

 - fire safety

 - data protection

 - infection control.

 Although mandatory training needs to be updated regularly, employers are free to set their own protocols and policies on it.
 Staff are contractually obliged to follow these policies and protocols.